-An Oasis of Culture in the Desert
+Arizona's Oasis of Culture

 The AVA Amphitheater at Casino del Sol hosts top national and international entertainers in a beautiful open-air venue.

 The historic Rialto Theatre downtown hosts national and local musical acts ranging from indie, hip-hop, punk, and hard rock to jazz, flamenco, country, folk, and more.

 For more than three decades, TJS has presented and preserved America's original music through concerts and educational activities.